The area is a good enough metric: Construction of

 \subsection{The perturbed period map}

-Periods give local coordinates on $\tkdnoab$ and thus on $\tkdpm$.
-Together with the tuple of degeneration parameters~$\bft$ and deprived of one coordinate per level to fix the scale of projectivization they give local coordinates of $\overline{\tkdpm^s}$.
+Periods give local coordinates on $\tkd$ and thus on $\tkdpm$.
+Together with the tuple of degeneration parameters~$\bft$ and deprived of one coordinate per level to fix the scale of projectivization they give local coordinates of $\overline{\tkdpms}$.
 We introduce some perturbation of these coordinates here and show that this still gives local coordinates.
 The reason for this procedure is that the perturbed period coordinates can still be used after plumbing, see Section~\ref{sec:ProofThm11}.
 Together with horizontal plumbing parameters it will provide coordinates on an orbifold chart of~$\kLMS$.
 Except for the use of appropriate eigenspaces this is exactly \cite[Section~11]{LMS}.

-Near the marked point $e^+$ corresponding to the upper end (say on level~$i = i(e^+)$) of each of the vertical nodes, choose an auxiliary section $s_e^+: W \to \wh\cXX$ such that \be \int_{e^+}^{s_e^+(w)} \bfeta_{(i)} \= {\rm const}\,, \ee where the constant is sufficiently small, depending on~$W$, and constrained by the plumbing construction later.
-Near each zero marked~$z_j$ of~$\bfeta$ (say on level $i=i(z_j)$) choose an auxiliary section $s_j: W \to \wh\cXX$ that coincides with the barycenter of the zeros of $\eta_{(i)} + \prodt^{-1} \cdot\xi_{(i)}$ that result from the deformation of $z_j$.
+We use for the rest of the discussion a small enough~$W$ as above and a fixed modifying differential provided by Proposition~\ref{prop:constrModif} after choosing a curve system, as in its proof.
+Near the marked point $e^+$ corresponding to the upper end (say on level~$i = i(e^+)$) of each of the vertical nodes, choose an auxiliary section $s_e^+: W \to \wh\cYY$ such that \be \int_{e^+}^{s_e^+(w)} \bfeta_{(i)} \= {\rm const}\,, \ee where the constant is sufficiently small, depending on~$W$, and constrained by the plumbing construction later.
+Near each zero marked~$z_j$ of~$\bfeta$ (say on level $i=i(z_j)$) choose an auxiliary section $s_j: W \to \wh\cYY$ that coincides with the barycenter of the zeros of $\eta_{(i)} + t_{\lceil -i\rceil}^{-1} \cdot\xi_{(i)}$ that result from the deformation of $z_j$.
 We let $\gamma_{ij}$ for $i=0,\ldots,-L$ and $j=1,\ldots, \dim E_{(i)}^{\rm grc}$ be a basis of the subspaces $E_{(i)}^{\rm grc}$ of homology.
 Since the contribution of each level to the twisted differentials compatible with a level graph is positive-dimensional (by the rescaling of the differential), the definition of periods coordinates along the boundary in Proposition~\ref{prop:dimper} implies that for each~$i$ there exists some $j$ such that $\int_{\gamma_{i,j}} \eta_{(i)} \neq 0$.
 We use this to fix the scale of the projectivization and assume that the periods for $j=1$ are normalized on each level, i.e. $\int_{\gamma_{i,1}} \eta_{(i)} =1$.